kbob/kerfburn/doc/dev/architecture.md

 There are five microswitches.
 All The microswitches are wired in the normally closed configuration.
 Four are limit switches: X minimum, Y minimum, Z minimum and Z maximum.
-The Z min and max switches are not yet wired in.
-The fifth switch is on the top door.
-Only the X min and Y min switches are presently wired in.
+The fifth switch detects when the door is open.
+All five switches are installed, but the Z min, Z max, and door open switches are not yet wired in.

 There will be a main laser.
 It will be a 40 watt CO2 laser.
-It will be about 50mm in diameter and 700mm long.
+It will be in a glass tube about 50mm in diameter and 700mm long.
 It will have a separate high voltage power supply.
 The supply will, I am told, have an input that accepts an analog voltage or PWM input to control its output level, and will have a second input which switches its output on or off.

 The main laser will be water cooled.
+The glass tube includes a water jacket.
 There is a water pump that runs off 110V house current.
 It will pump water through the laser tube and then throgh a radiator and back to a reservoir.

 There will be a temperature sensor in the water line and a flow sensor in the water line.